gleicon/beano/README.md

 ## TODO
    - It already pass the basics of memcapable -a for set/get/replace.
 Incr and Decr are wip.
    - Better log configure (for now stats are dumped each 60 secs to log handler, not properly formatted)

-## Nice to Have
-   - Pluggable backend (BoltDB plus memory)
-   - Keep looking into the original memcached -E backend to see if it's worth porting back to C. I've started that a couple of years ago and it worked well (https://github.com/gleicon/leveldb_engine)

 ![github analytics](http://perfmetrics.co/api/track/github.com:beano/?t=u&type_navigate=navigate&host=https%253A%252F%252Fgithub.com%252Fgleicon%252F/beano)